P0455 is a trouble code that appears in your engine control unit when it detects a leak in the EVAP Emission system.

 What does the P0455 mean?

-The EVAP emission system is a sealed fuel gas system, which is then going through your car engine because of environmental purposes.
-If the engine control unit recognizes a leak there, it will be stored as a P0455 code.
+The P0455 code indicates that there is a leak in the EVAP emissions system.
+The EVAP emission system is a sealed fuel system, which then passes through your car’s engine for environmental reasons.
+If the ECU detects a leak there, it will be stored as a P0455 code.

 This trouble code is very similar to the P0442 code, except this code tells us that it found a big leak, instead of a small leak.

 You will most likely not experience any symptoms of a P0445 code other than the check engine light.